peterjlee/asc-ImageJ-MinimumDistances/README.md

-# asc-ImageJ-MinimumDistance and Separation Macros for ImageJ/Fiji
+# asc-ImageJ-MinimumDistance Macros for ImageJ/Fiji

-<h3>asc-ImageJ-MinimumDistances</h3>

 This ImageJ macro adds the minimum distance between the centroid of a set of analyzed objects and a reference set of points to the ImageJ results table.
 This could be done with just a few lines of ImageJ/Fiji macro code but here we try to extract a few more distance derived details.
 This data can then used to provide position normalized quantification of microstructures, microchemistry and even images as in this publication: <a href="https://fs.magnet.fsu.edu/~lee/asc/pdf_papers/SMRG_pub643.html">PDF</a></p>